ibm-cloud-docs/openwhisk/iam.md

   </thead>
   <tbody>
     <tr>
-      <td>Editor</td>
+      <td>Administrator</td>
       <td>Users are able to create namespaces.</td>
     </tr>
   </tbody>
 </table>

-Because the service does not need to be provisioned, the editor role is the only platform role that you need to work with the service.
-For more information about the other roles, check out [Platform management roles](/docs/iam?topic=iam-userroles).
+You need to have the administrator role for platform management to work with the service.
+For more information about the roles, check out [Platform management roles](/docs/iam?topic=iam-userroles).

 </br>